-Dr. Schreckengast is a member of the Graduate Faculty of Purdue University and the University of South Australia.
+Dr. Schreckengast is a member of the Graduate Faculty of Purdue University.
 He conducts undergraduate and graduate courses in aviation safety and security, along with applied research in airport development, safety management and multi-modal security programs.
 In addition to his extensive knowledge of FAA regulations for airport development and safety management, he has assisted in the development and implementation of International Civil Aviation Organization (ICAO) Annexes 1, 6, 8, 11, 13, 14, 17 and 19.
 He has extensive experience as a facilitator in workshops for Airport Inspections, Safety Management Systems and Security through symposiums and training conducted for MITRE/CAASD, ICAO, FAA, University of South Australia and Purdue University.

 Dr. Schreckengast is a graduate of US Navy Aviation Safety School, Canadian Forces Flight Safety School, Australian Transportation Safety Board and the University of Southern California Safety Courses.
 He has approximately 4000 flight hours as aircraft commander and flight instructor with extensive international experience.

 He is a Board member and Former Council President and District Chairman, Boy Scout of American Sagamore Council covering 16 central Indiana counties.
 He is an Eagle Scout with Silver Beaver and Award of Merit among his many achievements.

 C.M., Certified Member, American Association of Airport Executives, 1999

 Ph.
 D., Engineering, Microburst Windshear, California Coast University, 1992